Skip to main content

 Students work with our internship coordinator to find a placement at an internship in a local veterinary office or clinic.
 Details about this process are discussed in the orientation session.

-The 54 internship hours a student completes are in addition to the 96 classroom hours, and are completed during the spring semester.
+The 54 internship hours a student completes are in addition to the 96 classroom hours.